SuperMario4242/OS/readme.md

 2 ways to compile this:

 1.
-	a) uncomment 2 strings in 'text.cpp':
+	a) uncomment 2 strings in 'inputs/test.cpp':

 	#define DEBUG_1233546_CUSTOM_PROJECT